dora-metrics/pelorus/docs/Development.md

 Create the pull request, using the [release template](https://github.com/dora-metrics/pelorus/blob/master/.github/PULL_REQUEST_TEMPLATE/release_template.md).

-> If it a minor or major chart release, ensure that the pull Request is labeled with "minor" or "major" label.
+> If it is a minor or major chart release, ensure that the pull request is labeled with "minor" or "major" label.

 After the pull request is merged, on the [Pelorus releases](https://github.com/dora-metrics/pelorus/releases) page, click edit on the latest **Draft** and click **Publish Release** to make a GitHub release.